Free shipping on all orders of £50 and over

 The brain’s ability to form new connections and create new neurons depends on the release of the hormone NDNF.
 Studies have found that decreased levels of NDNF are what lead to lower levels of brain function.
 And turmeric has been found to fight back and actually promote higher NDNF levels in the brain.
-This makes it easier for the brain to create new neurons and neural connections, which translates into increased cognitive capacity and memory.
+This makes it easier for the brain to create new neurons and neural connections, which translates to increased cognitive capacity and memory.

 Building on this, curcumin has also been found to be an effective treatment for Alzheimer’s disease, one of the world’s most rapidly growing brain diseases.
 This is because Alzheimer’s has been linked to decreased concentrations of NDNF in the brain.
 However, as we mentioned earlier, turmeric is not a silver bullet solution.
 Combining it with regular mental exercise, as well as quality sleep, will be most effective in helping you ward off and treat this devastating disease.